michaelkagan1/michaelkagan1/README.md

 ## Hi there 👋
+I'm Michael.
+I'm a data scientist with a background in bioprocess development.

+Welcome to my github!

 <!--
 **michaelkagan1/michaelkagan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.